anthonyrota/awaken/www/docs/introduction.md

 ### Flexibility

-{{LibName}} Sources are not just built for the streaming of singular values (although they can very well be used for that purpose), but are also **used for the streaming of multiple or even infinite values**.
+{{LibName}} Sources are not just built for the streaming of singular values (although they can very well be used for that purpose), but are also used for the streaming of multiple or even infinite values.

-Similarly, Sources can not only be used for **synchronous streams of data**, but can also be used for **asynchronous streams of data** (such as intervals, or user interactions).
+Similarly, Sources can not only be used for synchronous streams of data, but can also be used for asynchronous streams of data (such as intervals, or user interactions).

-Sources also allow for not just the transformation of values (described as "Push") events, but also allow for the **transformation of emitted error and complete events**, allowing for situations such as the recovery from such errors (eg. retrying network requests), as well as for example the repetition of a given source upon completion.
+Sources also allow for not just the transformation of values (described as "Push") events, but also allow for the transformation of emitted error and complete events, allowing for situations such as the recovery from such errors (eg. retrying network requests), as well as for example the repetition of a given source upon completion.

 ### Declarative

-While traditional bare-bones callback solutions to streams of events are highly imperative, Sources are **inherently declarative and abstract away the handling of the underlying subscriptions** used to create the data source.
+While traditional bare-bones callback solutions to streams of events are highly imperative, Sources are inherently declarative and abstract away the handling of the underlying subscriptions used to create the data source.

 <!-- TODO: add example(s), eg. imperative vs declarative typeahead -->

 ### Tiny Bundle Size

-We wouldn't be able to use the word *micro* in the name of our library if it wasn't for {{LibName}}'s absurdly tiny bundle size.
+We wouldn't be able to use the word micro in the name of our library if it wasn't for {{LibName}}'s absurdly tiny bundle size.

 The current version of `{{LibCoreImportPath}}` is